Start Your Project

 This will configure the style files to use .sass format.
 This is also (obviously) a SASS format.
 This is more of a minimalist approach for writing SASS.

-This will configure the style files to use .sass format.
+This will configure the style files to use .less format.

 Bundlers and Task Runners